-A year on from the 2017 three-way merger between CMS Cameron McKenna, Nabarro and Olswang, and the combined megafirm CMS seems to be developing quite nicely.
-The biggest ever UK legal tie-up by lawyer numbers brings together the scale and quality of CMS Cameron McKenna, the strength particularly in real estate of Nabarro and the media law cool of Olswang – and oozes potential.
+Four years on from the 2017 three-way merger between CMS Cameron McKenna, Nabarro, and Olswang, the combined mega-firm CMS seems to be developing nicely.
+The biggest ever UK legal tie-up by lawyer numbers brings together the scale and quality of CMS Cameron McKenna, the real estate strength of Nabarro, and the media law cool of Olswang.

-The feedback from the Legal Cheek Trainee and Junior Lawyer Survey 2018-19 is encouraging, with the firm improving significantly on its scores last year to achieve a sweep of As and an A* for tech savvy – a key element of its new combined identity.
-Notably, the wide variations between the legacy firms are becoming less of a thing as more of the firm embraces its new collective identify – although the legacy CMS and Nabarro partners still dress much more smartly than their former Olswang counterparts, we are told!
+The feedback from this year’s Legal Cheek Trainee and Junior Lawyer Survey is encouraging, with the firm consolidating on its scores last year to achieve strong grades again, including for legal tech — a key element of its new combined identity.
+Notably, the wide variations between the legacy firms are becoming less conspicuous — although the legacy CMS and Nabarro partners still dress much more smartly than their former Olswang counterparts, we are told!

 The firm also has one of the largest reaches across the UK, with seven regional offices in England and Scotland.
 Trainees are split between them, although the majority are in London.
-Sheffield has particular significance to the firm, as it was Nabarro’s original base, while CMS’s Scottish offices come from its 2014 takeover of Dundas & Wilson, previously one of the biggest firms north of the border.
+Sheffield has particular significance to the firm, as it was Nabarro’s original base, while CMS’ Scottish offices come from its 2014 takeover of Dundas & Wilson, previously one of the biggest firms north of the border.
 It has further outposts in Bristol, Reading and Manchester, but took the strategic decision in early 2020 to shutter its second funds-focused London hub in Mayfair.

-There can be a fair bit of travel between them, which is where some of CMS’s best perks kick in.
-They include business class travel for certain journeys, most flights to London City rather than harder to reach airports and regular five-star hotel stays with breakfasts and lunches.
+There can be a fair bit of travel between them, which is where some of CMS’ best perks kick in.
+They include business class travel for certain journeys, mostly on flights to London City rather than harder to reach airports, and some five-star hotel stays with breakfasts and lunches.